| home | concerts |

 University, and has conducted or assisted in master

-classes throughout the USA and in Canada.
-In
+classes throughout the USA and in Canada, Sweden,

 addition to his work in music, he designs curriculum

-and teaches union members in NYC under the auspices
+and teaches for union-based programs in NYC under

 |